mjquesada/EventTrackerProject/README.md

 - Working with RequestMapping, Autowiring, and Entity management
 - Working with repositories and services
 - Learning full-stack development with XHR
+- Learned how to work in Anuglar to build a front-end